AmazingAkai/Crypta/README.md

 ### Audio-to-Text

-- Upload your audio file or speak to Crypta, and it will transcribe your spoken words into text.
+- Speak to Crypta, and it will transcribe your spoken words into text.

 ### Text-to-Audio

-- Provide any text you'd like to be read aloud, and Crypta will generate an audio file for you to listen to.
+- Provide any text you'd like to be read aloud, and Crypta will play it back.

-## Requirements

-- Internet access is required for certain features like real-time text-to-speech and speech-to-text conversion.
-- A compatible device to handle the tasks, such as a microphone for audio input.

 ## Notes